ersanchez/notes/git-without-github.md

 The act of cloning the repository from the server to the laptop will download the git repository and set the repository up to:

 * pull changes from the server   to the laptop
-* push changes from the laptop to the server
+* push changes to   the server from the server

 This is possible because that `.git` directory in the repository will have the URL for the server.